Igor Ciel: Czechoslovak Television

 While at Czechoslovak Television, Ciel filmed more than one hundred and forty titles, including movies, television series, performances, and a few documentaries.
 For many years, he also taught at the Academy of Performing Arts in Bratislava.
 He worked at the faculty of theatre until 1962, and became the head of the television directing department after its opening in 1974, remaining in the position until 1985/86.
 In 1981, Ciel attained the title of Associate Professor and by the end of 1989, he had a full professorship.
 In the 1990s, he was also on the board of Slovenská televízia and served as its chairman in 1993.
 Towards the end of the century, he also taught at the Academy of Arts in Banská Bystrica (1998–2003).

 In addition to directing and teaching, Ciel was also an actor.
 He debuted in 1958 in the film Posledný návrat and also appeared in a number of theatre plays.

-Personal life
+Personal life and death

 Ciel married actress Alžbeta Poláčková in 1956.
 They had two kids together, Hana and Martin.
 Hana studied dramaturgy and screenwriting at FAMU and worked with her father on various television films.
 Martin studied film and theatre science at VŠMU, where he works as an associate professor in the department of audiovisual studies.
 Igor and Martin performed together in the 2000 television film Ticho po búrke.

 Igor Ciel died on 4 July 2010.